Prosono/Drag-And-Drop-Card/EULA.md

 ---

 ## 6. Data & Privacy
 The Software may process configuration data within your Home Assistant environment.
-Licensor does not receive personal data unless you choose to share diagnostic information or support logs.
-Your use of any telemetry or cloud features (if any) is subject to our privacy practices, which will be provided where applicable.
+Licensor does not receive personal data.

 ---